typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 ## Examples

 This [Demo Laravel app](https://github.com/typesense/showcase-laravel-steam-games-search/tree/master) uses a React Typescript frontend with the Typesense InstantSearch Adapter, and uses Laravel Scout to sync the data from Postgres to Typesense.

+## Additional Reading

+- Here's an article written by a Typesense user about [Moving from MySQL to Typesense for Full-text search in Laravel](https://tighten.com/insights/blazing-fast-full-text-search-in-laravel-from-mysql-to-typesense/).
+- Here's a [video walk-through of how to set up the Typesense Scout driver](https://www.youtube.com/watch?v=0o3Ua52Y6pU) from the Laravel team.